The ten-second definition of MMP is this:

 Here are further details on this model as designed by the Law Commission of Canada.

-(The number of regional MPs you have depends on the size of your "top-up" region: if they are medium-sized regions it might be five, maybe as many as eight or more.
+(The number of regional MPs you have depends on the size of your "top-up" region: if they are medium-sized regions it might be five, maybe as many as eight or more, but in smaller regions of eight MPs you would find five local MPs and three regional MPs.
 In smaller provinces, the "top-up region" would be the whole province.)